A village, a fortress perched on a limestone and sandstone spur in the heart of the Montefeltro area.

 The Montefeltro area offers not only cultural treasures but also fine food and wine.

-Round off the meal in style with a glass of Balsamo di Cagliostro, the village’s traditional digestif made from liquorice root, invented, as legend would have it, by the count himself.
+If you are a lover of the traditional Italian “Digestivo”, we also recommend a glass of Balsamo di Cagliostro, the village’s traditional digestif made from licorice root, invented, as legend would have it, by the count himself.

 It might also like